stanfordhpccenter/cs74/labs/week7/Lab-2-Automated-Installation-Optimizations.md

-## Guide to Automated Cluster Configuration.
+## Guide to Automated Cluster Configuration

 [C] is your cluster number.
 For example, if you are configuring cluster 10, replace [C] with 10.